 How to Avoid an IRS Crypto Audit in 2026

-It's March 2026.
-April 15 is six weeks away.
-Your Form 1099-DA from Coinbase finally showed up three weeks late.
-Gemini's is still missing.
-The numbers on the form you did get don't match your own records, and you're not sure whose are wrong.
-TurboTax stopped accepting CSV uploads, so your usual workaround is dead.
-Your crypto tax software is spitting out a capital gains number that looks like it belongs to someone with a much more exciting life than yours.
-And somewhere in the background, you've read that the IRS is now using Palantir and Chainalysis to watch on-chain activity with the enthusiasm of a labrador watching a squirrel.
+Tax season 2026 was a tough one.
+With only days to go, your Form 1099-DA from Coinbase finally showed up three weeks late.
+The numbers on the form didn't match your own records, and you're not sure whose calculations are wrong.
+TurboTax stopped accepting CSV uploads, so your usual workaround was dead.
+Your crypto tax software was spitting out a capital gains number that looks like it belongs to someone with a much more exciting life than yours.
+And somewhere in the background, you read that the IRS is now using Palantir and Chainalysis to watch your on-chain activity with the enthusiasm of a labrador watching a squirrel.

-The heat is on like never before.
-And here's the thing that makes 2026 different from every year before it: the IRS now has Form 1099-DA.
+So what changed in 2026?
+For starters, the IRS issued Form 1099-DA.
 For the first time, brokers are reporting your crypto proceeds directly to the agency.
 That means every mismatch between what your exchange reported and what you put on your Form 8949 is visible, flaggable, and potentially the start of an audit.
 Before 1099-DA, the IRS had to work to find you.
 Now, their systems can find you automatically.

 Getting a letter from the IRS about your crypto activity is one of those moments where your stomach drops.
 I've seen it happen to hundreds of clients at my crypto tax firm, CountDeFi, from Bitcoin holders who forgot to report a single sale to DeFi users with thousands of on-chain transactions, and the reaction is almost always the same: panic, followed by the urge to do something immediately, followed by doing the wrong thing.